Casper

 Edge Support Test

-The average edge support is better on Casper than Brooklyn Bedding, but the Brooklyn Bedding Signature Hybrid is one model that scored a perfect 10 for edge support.
+The average edge support is better on Casper than Brooklyn Bedding, but the Brooklyn Bedding Signature Hybrid and Brooklyn Bedding Aurora Luxe have respectably high 9.2 out of 10 scores.

 Check out the table below to see how each mattress compares regarding edge support.